Diapolo10/5G00EV25-3001_client/docs/index.md

 ## 3. Installation

+> **Note**
+> At the moment there is no up to date executable file, so you'll have to install from source

 To install the client application, it is recommended to download the latest packaged executable file from the project's
 [GitHub releases section](https://github.com/Diapolo10/5G00EV25-3001_client/releases) as that simplifies the installation